Filter the Events report

 You can view events that were archived.
 By default, xMatters archives data after 30 days, and purges archived data 60 days after archiving it.
 When you view archived events the other events are excluded from the results.
 In other words, active events are not displayed.

 - Click Options.

 - Select Select from Archive.

-- The events report displays only events that have been archived.
+- The Events report displays only archived events.

 You can combine various search filters.
 You cannot use more than one instance of a search criteria but you can use combinations of different search criteria.

 For example, you can search for all events sent to the Operations group within a certain date range, but you cannot search for events that were sent to the Operations group and Mary McBride.